scrapy/itemloaders/docs/processors.rst

 :meth:`~ItemLoader.add_value` methods) and the result of the input processor is collected and kept inside the ItemLoader.
-After collecting all data, the :meth:`ItemLoader.load_item` method is called to populate and get the populated :class:`~scrapy.item.Item` object.
+After collecting all data, the :meth:`ItemLoader.load_item` method is called to populate and get the populated item object.
 That's when the output processor is called with the data previously collected (and processed using the input processor).
 The result of the output processor is the final value that gets assigned to the item.